Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 "It all involves finding the right rocks and getting rip-roaringly hot, yes?"

-"Uh...Well, yeah, but - "
+"Uh...
+Well, yeah, but - "

 "Which for our purposes is good enough."
 Daniel shrugged, "I know I’m simplifying it to the point of absurdity, but that’s more or less where we’re playing right now.
 We have to give them *fundamental* nudges.
 We really, really need to stay away from defining their path for them.
 They *have* to do that on their own, at least until they’ve got the basics figured out."

 "Makes me wonder what we were like way back when…" Coombes mused.

 "Depends.
 Who?
 And when?
 At the equivalent stage in *our* history, humans had long since spread out of Africa and across the whole globe.
-Europe, Asia, America, Australia...all of it.
-In our terms, the Ten’Gewek are a neolithic culture like the Indus Valley Civilization, the Xia Dynasty, the Norte Chico civilization and the Beaker Culture...who were all contemporaries, but very different.
+Europe, Asia, America, Australia... all of it.
+In our terms, the Ten’Gewek are a neolithic culture like the Indus Valley Civilization, the Xia Dynasty, the Norte Chico civilization and the Beaker Culture... who were all contemporaries, but very different.
 Most but not all of them had cities."

 "So why the hell is it just these forest tribes here?"
 Coombes asked.
 "The Cull?"